Find Affordable College Courses

 Columbia, MO

-Stephens College did quite well in this year’s ranking of the best places for visual and performing arts students to get a bachelor’s degree.
-It came in at #9 on the list.
-Stephens is a small private not-for-profit school located in the medium-sized city of Columbia.
+With a ranking of #9, Stephens College did quite well on this year’s best value schools for visual and performing arts students working on their bachelor’s degree.
+Stephens is a fairly small private not-for-profit school located in the midsize city of Columbia.

 The average tuition and fees for an in-state undergraduate at Stephens are $24,570 a year.

-Stephens excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best Visual & Performing Arts Bachelor’s Degree Schools in Missouri list.
+As a testament to the quality of education it offers, Stephens also is in the top 20% of our Best Visual & Performing Arts Bachelor’s Degree Schools in Missouri ranking.

 Read full report on Visual & Performing Arts at Stephens College